foreveralpha/foreveralpha.github.io/src/render/join.html.md

 title: 'Join'
 ---

-Over the next six months, [Schillerpalais project space](http://www.top-ev.de/schillerpalais/) will host a series of Forever Alpha events focused on [biohacking](https://en.wikipedia.org/wiki/Do-it-yourself_biology), autonomous care, and issues around biometric identification.
-These events will support opening a public biohacklab in late 2016.
+Forever Alpha is an Experiential Platform for [biohacking](https://en.wikipedia.org/wiki/Do-it-yourself_biology) and P2P learning.
+Over the next six months, [Schillerpalais project space](http://www.top-ev.de/schillerpalais/) will host a series of Forever Alpha events focused on autonomous care and issues around biometric identification, which will support opening a public biohacklab in late 2016.

 ### [First Forever Alpha Social](/events/001) ###